NVIDIA Vera Rubin vs. NVIDIA Blackwell (B200) GPU

 💡 NVIDIA introduced a new processor class, the CPX.
 This specialized processor is designed specifically for the prefill stage of LLM inference.
 Traditional GPUs handle both the ‘prefill’ and ‘decode’ phases, but research (Splitwise and DistServe) showed that separating these workloads onto specialized hardware called disaggregated inference yields up to 1.4x higher throughput at 20% lower cost.

-The R100 is the first GPU built on NVIDIA’s Rubin architecture and is designed specifically for large-scale AI inference and training workloads in data centers.
+The Rubin GPU is the flagship GPU of NVIDIA's Vera Rubin platform, designed specifically for large-scale AI inference and training workloads in data centers.

-At a high level, the R100 represents a shift away from simply maximizing raw compute and toward optimizing the full inference pipeline, including memory access, interconnect bandwidth, and long-context reasoning efficiency.
-Key characteristics of the R100 include:
+At a high level, the Rubin lineup represents a shift away from simply maximizing raw compute and toward optimizing the full inference pipeline, including memory access, interconnect bandwidth, and long-context reasoning efficiency.
+Key characteristics of the Rubin GPU include:

-- Next-generation process node: R100 is manufactured on TSMC’s N3 process, enabling higher transistor density and improved performance-per-watt compared to Blackwell’s 4NP node.
+- Next-generation process node: The Rubin GPU is manufactured on TSMC's N3 process, enabling higher transistor density and improved performance-per-watt compared to Blackwell's 4NP node.

-- HBM4 memory subsystem: With 288 GB of HBM4 and up to 22 TB/s of memory bandwidth, the R100 is designed to keep long-context and reasoning-heavy models fed without stalling on memory access.
+- HBM4 memory subsystem: With 288 GB of HBM4 and up to 22 TB/s of memory bandwidth, the Rubin GPU is designed to keep long-context and reasoning-heavy models fed without stalling on memory access.

-- Optimized for low-precision inference: R100 is tightly coupled with NVIDIA’s 3rd-generation Transformer Engine, providing native hardware support for NVFP4 to maximize throughput and efficiency during inference.
+- Optimized for low-precision inference: The Rubin GPU is tightly coupled with NVIDIA's 3rd-generation Transformer Engine, providing native hardware support for NVFP4 to maximize throughput and efficiency during inference.

-- High-bandwidth scale-out interconnect: Support for next-generation NVLink enables up to 3.6 TB/s of bidirectional bandwidth per GPU, allowing R100s to operate as part of tightly coupled, rack-scale systems.
+- High-bandwidth scale-out interconnect: Support for sixth-generation NVLink enables up to 3.6 TB/s of bidirectional bandwidth per GPU, allowing Rubin GPUs to operate as part of tightly coupled, rack-scale systems.

-- Designed for disaggregated systems: Rather than operating in isolation, the R100 is intended to work alongside specialized processors like CPX, with different parts of the inference pipeline mapped to the hardware best suited to each stage.
+- Designed for disaggregated systems: Rather than operating in isolation, the Rubin GPU is intended to work alongside specialized processors like CPX, with different parts of the inference pipeline mapped to the hardware best suited to each stage.

-Unlike previous generations, the R100 is not positioned as a general-purpose accelerator for every workload.
+Unlike previous generations, the Rubin GPU is not positioned as a general-purpose accelerator for every workload.
 Instead, it is purpose-built for the realities of modern AI systems: long-running inference, large KV caches, and reasoning models that trade time and tokens for higher-quality outputs.

-It is important to note that MLPerf results for the R100 are not yet available.
+It is important to note that MLPerf results for the Rubin GPU are not yet available.
 MLPerf is an industry-standard benchmark suite maintained by ML Commons that provides standardized, reproducible performance measurements for ML training and inference across hardware platforms.

 It is widely regarded as the closest thing to an apples-to-apples comparison in this space.
-Until R100 submissions appear, the numbers above are NVIDIA's own published specs rather than independently verified benchmarks.
+Until Rubin submissions appear, the numbers above are NVIDIA's own published specs rather than independently verified benchmarks.

 Summary